For visitors to Minjerribah (North Stradbroke Island) the North Gorge Walk is an absolute must do.

 The clear waters make it easy to spot marine life including whales, dolphins and manta rays, a treat in itself.
 It is the best vantage point on the island – and one of the best on the eastern seaboard - to see the thousands of migrating humpback whales which pass annually between June and November.
 While you're taking in the incomparable view over the gorge itself, keep your eyes peeled for giant sea turtles riding the waves below.

 The Gorge Walk is a North Stradbroke Island icon and reveals just how pristine and unspoiled this magnificent island truly is.
 Top off your day with a meal at one of the island's quality restaurants and eateries.

 |0.45 Hours||1.5 Kilometres|

-You can reach North Stradbroke Island by vehicle ferry and water taxi from Cleveland, with public transport from Dunwich to Point Lookout.
-It is located 61 kilometres (approximately two hours) from central Brisbane.
+You can reach North Stradbroke Island by vehicle ferry and water taxi from Cleveland.
+Public transport is available from Dunwich to Point Lookout.

 |Mode of Travel||Walk|

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).